Main Guide

 Learning basic grammar and vocabulary

-The grammar guide I actually like most is IMABI.
+The grammar guide I like most is IMABI.
 The author understands Japanese grammar extremely well and you can find a lot of information on the website, even for classical Japanese.
-That being said, the structure isn't perfect and it is definitely not for everyone because it is rather verbose.
+My only issue with IMABI is that it is quite comprehensive and extensive, and Seth, the author, believes that the best way to learn Japanese properly is to understand grammar the way linguists understand grammar.
+While I sympathize with this, I think many beginners will dislike this approach.
 Still, I suggest you check it out because it actually is worth it.
 No matter which grammar guide you choose to use (except maybe for IMABI), you will have to follow it up with more grammar anyway.

-Regarding vocabulary, the recommended Anki deck is Core 2.3k.
+Regarding vocabulary, the recommended Anki deck is Kaishi 1.5k which I made (with a few people) to rectify the problems with Tango and Core2.3k.
 I highly recommend going through a phonetics deck at the same time.
 Phonetic radicals are the part of kanji that indicate sound and learning them can be very useful to read new, unfamiliar kanji.
 It is not an exact science most of the time, but it is still worth learning.
-You can do the phonetics deck before or after Core 2.3k.
-If Core 2.3k is too difficult for you, I instead suggest going through the Tango N5 and Tango N4 decks which you can find here.
+You can do the phonetics deck before or after Kaishi 1.5k.

 Consuming native content

-If you're done with Core2.3k (or well on your way), give yourself a pat on the back.
-You're not a total beginner anymore.
-You have some words under your belt even though you still fail a lot of your Anki reviews, and you probably feel like you still don't know any Japanese.
+If you're done with Kaishi 1.5k (or well on your way) and you have some grammar under your belt, give yourself a pat on the back.
+You probably feel like you still don't know any Japanese.
 That's normal.
 You haven't really acquired much Japanese yet, but you have learned a good deal.
 It is now time to start the real journey.
 This step never technically ends as you will hopefully keep consuming Japanese content as you get better and better at the language.
 The main aspect of this section is to setup a mining deck.
-A mining deck is an Anki deck you create yourself using Yomichan on content that you read (or potentially watch with subtitles) where you "mine" words from sentences you see in the wild.
+A mining deck is an Anki deck you create yourself using Yomitan on content that you read (or potentially watch with subtitles) where you "mine" words from sentences you see in the wild.

 At this stage of the journey, it would be useful to consult some more advanced grammar resources.
 My favorite one is the Dictionary of Japanese Grammar.
 The way I would study grammar is by doing the following: